-When the train stopped for breakfast at Big Shanty, Ga. (now Kennesaw), the train crew and most passengers disembarked for a 20 minute break.
+The raiders traveled in small groups in civilian clothing to avoid arousing suspicion.
+Only 20 of the 22 raiders reported to the meeting point at the train station.
+Two overslept and missed the train.
+When the train stopped for breakfast at Big Shanty, Georgia (now Kennesaw), the train crew and most passengers disembarked for a 20-minute break.
 Andrews and his men, claiming they’d already had breakfast at their hotel, stayed onboard until the train crew exited.
-Then, they unhitched all the passenger cars (keeping several box cars) and steamed away with the train.
+Then, they unhitched all the passenger cars (keeping several boxcars) and steamed away with the train.
 Conductor Fuller and the engineer, Jeff Cain, along with Anthony Murphy, a railroad shop supervisor, began the chase on foot.

-Soon the pursuers encountered a work gang with a push cart that they borrowed, and they were able increase their speed, especially downhill.
-After an all-day chase, the determined Fuller and Murphy (Cain gave out) used three different borrowed engines to pursue the enemy spies and finally prevailed, late in the day.
-The final leg of the chase involved using a borrowed engine and crew, the Texas, running it to speeds of 65 mph backwards in hot pursuit of the General and its human cargo.
-The Rebs kept so much pressure on the Yankees that they were unable to take on wood and water, forcing the engine thieves to abandon the General and disperse to the woods near Rossville, Ga.
-Unfortunately for them, Confederate soldiers were training in the area in just the right position for rounding up the hapless adventurers.
+Soon the pursuers encountered a work gang with a push-trolley.
+They commandeered the trolley and were able to increase their speed.
+After an all-day chase, the determined Fuller and Murphy (Cain gave out) used three different borrowed engines to pursue the raiders.
+The final leg of the chase involved using a borrowed engine, the Texas, and running it to speeds of 65 mph backwards in hot pursuit of the General.
+Fuller and Murphy kept so much pressure on the men aboard the General that they were unable to take on wood and water.
+This forced the raiders to abandon the General near Rossville, Georgia, and flee into the woods.
+Unfortunately for them, Confederate soldiers were training in the area.

-All the members of the raiding party were captured, including the two who had overslept.
+All of the members of the raiding party were captured, including the two who had overslept.
 They had to endure trials and incarceration.
-Andrews was executed by hanging, and two weeks later, seven more of the raiders were hung on property adjacent to Oakland Cemetery.
+James Andrews was executed by hanging.
+Two weeks later, seven more of the raiders were hung on property adjacent to Oakland Cemetery.
 Eight of the survivors were able to escape from Atlanta’s Fulton County jail and the other six were eventually exchanged as prisoners of war.
-Most of the raiders received the Congressional Medal of Honor, the very first ones ever issued.
-Several of the participants on the Confederate side are buried at Historic Oakland Cemetery, including the main players.